 After all of your enrollment steps are completed, you'll be randomized to one of two groups.
-You'll either be assigned to follow the standard National Diabetes Prevention Program (NDPP) or a very low-carbohydrate version.
+You'll either be assigned to follow one of two ways of eating.
 Neither you nor the research team will have any say about what group you'll be assigned to, so to join this trial, you must be okay with participating in either group.
 Here's a bit more information:

-- Standard NDPP.
-We will teach the CDC's standard, low-fat, group-based NDPP.
-This group will encourage participants to eat whole grains, vegetables, fruit, dairy, and lean protein. - Very low-carbohydrate NDPP (VLC-NDPP).
-This group will teach the same materials as the Standard NDPP with different dietary advice.
-Participants assigned to this group will be encouraged to eat non-starchy vegetables, meats, dairy, healthy fats, berries, and to avoid starchy and sugary foods.
+- DASH.
+Participants assigned to this group will be encouraged to eat whole grains, vegetables, fruit, low-fat dairy, and lean protein. - Very low-carbohydrate.
+Participants assigned to this group will be encouraged to eat non-starchy vegetables, meats, healthy fats, berries, and to avoid starchy and sugary foods.